PDXpert PLM Software

 - I have all of my technical files in a library directory on my department server.
 How do these get imported into PDXpert PLM?

 - Using either the External Data Importer or our professional services, your files can be attached to the items in the PDXpert database.
 All files managed by PDXpert PLM are copied into the library folder, and then tied to the related part or document.
-To do this accurately, there must be a predictable relationship between the library file and its related item record.
+To do this accurately, there must be a predictable relationship (or lookup table) between the library file and its related item record.
 We've developed tools for extracting useful data from file titles and contents.

 - We're moving from a more expensive PLM system to PDXpert software.
 How do we prepare our existing data?